lynArk/StJohnBosco/README.md

 Years have passed and I never had it in me to pick up where I left off.
 For so long, I was caught up in self-pity.
 Everything was "keeping me away" from pursuing my interests.
 It wasn't until recently, that I realized the only real obstacle was myself.
 I don't need to fear being too far behind to start, or that I'm simply not capable.
 The truth is that I can learn whatever I want, whenever I want.
 And while I don't necessarily want to build websites, I know now that my interest lies specifically in system administration and cloud computing.
 I can do those things, so I will.

 Previously I would avoid thinking about that Intro class, because it brought back painful memories of failure.
 In uploading these webpages, I am framing a permanent reminder of my past failure.
 I do not want to ignore it any longer.
 I want to acknowledge where I've fallen short, and let that encourage me to move forward.
+Also, I still think it's funny.

 ### License - Creative Commons Zero v1.0 Universal